Last Updated on

 President Ramon Magsaysay was genuinely pro-Filipino.
 For instance, he wore the traditional barong tagalog during his inauguration.
 He also used the Ilokano wine called basi to exchange toasts with foreign diplomats, and took every chance he could get to promote local products.

-For the Filipino people, however, Magsaysay’s most memorable achievement was his effort to earn back people’s trust to the government.
+For the Filipino people, however, Magsaysay’s most memorable achievement was his effort to earn back people’s trust in the government.
 Known as the “The Champion of the Common Man,” Magsaysay would listen to the problems of the common “tao” for at least two to three times a week.
 In fact, he established the Presidential Complaints and Action Committee (PCAC) to make sure that the complaints of the masses were taken care of.

 For the first time in many years, Filipinos gained the courage to condemn corrupt public officials without fear of repression.
 PCAC was so successful that in 1954 alone, they already received an overwhelming 59, 144 complaints.